Property declaration of beneficial ownership deed of trust & form 17 (HMRC)

 If done correctly, landlord tax may be saved with property transfer between spouses.

 You could ask your solicitor to do the work.
 Unwittingly you leave the office thinking that everything has been sorted.
-Sadly, HMRC can investigate the past six years’ worth of accounts.
+Sadly, HMRC cannot investigate the past six years’ worth of accounts.
 They can backtrack and unravel all your work.

 They can return the property income to the high-rate taxpayer if they find you have re-allocated property income based on a deed of trust without submitting the required form 17 declaration of income.

-Stamp Duty Land Tax (SDLT) consequences
+Is Stamp Duty Land Tax (SDLT) payable when transferring property between spouses?

 The beneficiary transfer of a property from one spouse to another does not give rise to Stamp Duty.
 This is because a gift from one spouse to another is a nil gain and nil loss.
 A beneficiary of interest transfer is not subject to Stam Duty Land Tax nor Capital Gains Tax (CGT).